Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 from server to device, is called downlink fragmentation session.
 It uses FPortDown for uplink and downlinks.

-Those FPorts can use arbitrary values inside the allowed FPort range and must be shared by the end-device, the network server and SCHC gateway.
+FPorts can use arbitrary values inside the allowed FPort range and must be shared by the end-device, the network server and SCHC gateway.
 The uplink and downlink SCHC ports must be different.
 In order to improve interoperability, it is recommended to use:

 * FPortUpShort = 20
 * FPortUpLong = 21
 * FPportDown = 22